mattpap/IScala/README.md

 To start a standalone kernel simply issue:
 ```
 $ java -jar lib/IScala.jar
-connect ipython with --existing profile-18271.json
+connect ipython with --existing kernel-18271.json
 Welcome to Scala 2.10.2 (OpenJDK 64-Bit Server VM, Java 1.6.0_27)
 ```
-This creates a connection file `profile-PID.json`, where `PID` is the process ID of IScala kernel.
-You can connect IPython using `--existing profile-PID.json`.
-You can provide an existing connection file with `--profile` option.
+This creates a connection file `kernel-PID.json`, where `PID` is the process ID of IScala kernel.
+You can connect IPython using `--existing kernel-PID.json`.
+You can provide an existing connection file with `--connection-file` option.

 IScala supports other options as well.
 See `java -jar IScala.jar -h` for details.
 Note that you can also pass options directly to Scala compiler after `--` delimiter:
 ```
-$ java -jar IScala.jar --profile profile.json -- -Xprint:typer
+$ java -jar IScala.jar --connection-file kernel.json -- -Xprint:typer
 ```
 This will start standalone IScala with preexisting connection file and make Scala compiler print Scala syntax trees after _typer_ compiler phase.